 The most common side effects with Enbrel (seen in more than 1 patient in 10) are injection site reactions (including bleeding, bruising, redness, itching, pain and swelling) and infections (including colds, and lung, bladder and skin infections).
 Patients developing a serious infection should stop Enbrel treatment.
 For the full list of all side effects reported with Enbrel, see the package leaflet.

-Enbrel must not be used in people who are hypersensitive (allergic) to etanercept or any of the other ingredients.
 Enbrel must not be used in patients who have or are at risk of sepsis (when bacteria and toxins circulate in the blood and start to damage the organs), or in patients with infections.

 Why has Enbrel been approved?

 The CHMP decided that Enbrel’s benefits are greater than its risks and recommended that it be given marketing authorisation.

 What measures are being taken to ensure the safe and effective use of Enbrel?